Doctor of Philosophy with a Major in Economics

 - International Economics.

-Our fields build on our set of core courses, providing students with opportunities to explore research topics within three distinct but related areas while simultaneously preserving and enhancing our program’s focus on globalization and innovation.
-Each field shares globalization and innovation as a “common language,” since a substantial share of its content pertains to the importance played by globalization and innovation within the field.
+Our fields build on our set of core courses, providing students with opportunities to explore research topics within three distinct but related areas.
 Each field provides an equal mix of theory and practice, consisting of two 3 credit hour courses.

-In addition to the School Seminar, students must also register each semester for Dissertation Research, starting in the fall semester of the third year.
+Students must also register each semester for Dissertation Research, starting in the fall semester of the third year.
 In such a semester, students must register for at least six credit hours of Dissertation Research.
-In every subsequent semester, students must register for at least nine credit hours of Dissertation Research.
-Students must complete a minimum of 33 Dissertation Research credit hours to graduate.
+Students must complete a minimum of 24 Dissertation Research credit hours to graduate.